 The submitted results will be approved by the Quality and Standards Advisor at the Final Awards Board, or immediately after it has taken place.
-Once results have been approved, Open Awards will process the certificates.
+Once results have been approved, Open Awards will process the certificates within 10 working days of the FAB date, or sooner, as required by UCAS.